OKStateACM/GeneticAlgorithmsCodelab/Part 1.md

 # Introduction to the Project

 To learn about genetic algorithms, we're going to use them in a relatively simple problem.
-We're going to writing an algorithm that will generate a given piece of text.
+We're going to be writing an algorithm that will generate a given piece of text.
 How this algorithm should work is detailed below:

 **Input**: <kbd>some text from the user</kbd><br />
 **Output**: that same text